rvflash/jQuery-Open/README.md

 jQuery-Open
 ===========

 Enable various method to open links, as in iframe, in popup or in current window of course.
-Can manage all HTML tags with jQuery data "url" or basically with "a" tag.
+Can manage all HTML tags with jQuery data "url", data "erl" (link encode with rot13 method) or basically with "a" tag.

 ## Examples ##